Signed in as:

 Catherine Taye Slattery

-I’m a Rolfer with over 25 years of experience working with the accumulation of pain, tension, injury, stress, bracing, and compensation in people’s bodies.
-My training and experience give me refined soft-tissue skills—the ability to locate, assess, and mobilize long-held patterns of tension in the body—as well as expertise in working with how different parts of the body relate to and organize around one another as patterns.
+I've been practicing as a Rolfer for over 25 years.
+My training and experience have given me refined soft-tissue skills—the ability to locate, assess, and mobilize long-held patterns of tension—as well as expertise in understanding how different parts of the body relate to each other and organize into patterns.
+My work supports greater ease, mobility, and resilience in the body.

 My Path to Rolfing

 I first came to Rolfing over 30 years ago for the same reason many of my clients do: I didn’t feel good in my body.
-I lived with headaches, TMJ tension, knee pain, and chronic back discomfort.
-Yoga increased my awareness, yet all I seemed to find was more tension.
+I lived with an assortment of musculoskeletal pains.
+Yoga had increased my awareness, yet all I seemed to find was more tension.
 I longed for ease, flexibility, and relief.

 A series of Rolfing sessions helped resolve my physical pain and, unexpectedly, made me a much better dancer.
 Even more importantly, it transformed my relationship with my body.
-Before Rolfing, I consistently—though unknowingly—ignored and overrode my body’s needs.
-Rolfing was the beginning of a responsive and trusting relationship with my body.
+Before Rolfing, I unknowingly misunderstood and ignored my body’s needs.
+Rolfing marked the beginning of a responsive and trusting relationship with my body.

-Movement has always been central to my life and my work, and I’m especially interested in how it supports both the structural integrity of the body and the lived experience of being human.
-I love dance and have studied many forms, with modern dance as my deepest passion.
+Movement has always been central to my life and work.
+I am especially interested in how movement supports both the structural integrity of the body and the lived experience of being human.
+I love dance and have studied many forms, with modern dance being my favorite.
+I am currently exploring—and loving—Gaga Movement Language.

 Training

 I hold a bachelor’s degree in life sciences and fine arts from The Evergreen State College in Olympia, Washington.
-I trained at the Rolf Institute in Colorado and Brazil, graduating as a Certified Rolfer and Rolf Movement Practitioner in 2001, and completed Somatic Experiencing training in 2024.
-I continue learning through regular personal sessions, case consultations, and ongoing study in bodywork, movement, and nervous system work.
+I trained at the Rolf Institute in Colorado and Brazil, graduating as a Certified Rolfer and Rolf Movement Practitioner in 2001.
+I am committed to continued learning through personal sessions, consultations, and continuing education.
+To better support trauma healing within the Rolfing process, I completed Somatic Experiencing training in 2024.

 1711 Bardstown Road, Suite 206, Louisville, Kentucky 40205